Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ***

 ### Issue T156450 - QuizGame Special:QuestionGameHome should order headings correctly for semantics and accessibility

+_Contributors:_
+* Jaziel Pauda

 _Description:_ In the QuizGame extension, several `<h1>` elements were present on a single page of the extension.
 For accessibility and semantics reasons, all of these `<h1>` tags needed to be changed into `<h2>`'s.